Ein Karem: Church of the Visitation

 The Church of the Visitation, or Abbey Church of St John in the Woods, is located across the village to the southwest from St. John's.
 The ancient sanctuary there was built against a rock declivity.
-It is venerated as the pietra del nascondimento, the "stone in which John was concealed," in reference to the Protevangelium of James.
+It is venerated as the pietra del nascondimento, Italian for "the stone of concealment" (of Elizabeth and John), in reference to the Protevangelium of James.
 The site is also attributed to John the Baptist's parental summer house, where Mary visited them.
 The modern church was built in 1955, also on top of ancient church remnants.
 It was designed by Antonio Barluzzi, an Italian architect, who designed many other churches in the Holy Land during the 20th century.
+There is good reason to believe that the church of "Einquarim" dedicated to Elizabeth, which was mentioned in the Jerusalem Lectionary as a place of pilgrimage in the 7th and 8th centuries, corresponds to the Byzantine chapel whose remains were identified beneath the modern church.